This website uses cookies to help improve your user experience

 Everyone, from managers to chief executives, loves figures.
 Especially figures showing highs and lows in financial performance adorned in a visually appealing wrapping.

 And this is exactly what Business Intelligence tools do.
-They collect information from multiple sources, process and analyze it, and “marry” it to a pretty exterior that makes sense for anyone who looks at it.
-They become interpreters, translating overwhelming volumes of financial data that only experts handling such data daily can understand into actionable graphics and tables that any executive can grasp.
+They collect information from multiple sources, process and analyze it, and present it through intuitive dashboards and reports that make sense to any decision-maker.
+They become interpreters, translating overwhelming volumes of financial data that only experts can understand into clear, actionable insights for the entire leadership team.

-However, practical evidence suggests that often the BI technologies that businesses invest in contribute to confusion and bad decisions, rather than “light bulb” moments.
-Why does this happen, and on the flip side, what gives some businesses the edge to make the most out of BI?
+However, practical evidence suggests that even with advanced business intelligence for CFOs, the tools companies invest in sometimes contribute to confusion and poor decisions rather than “light bulb” moments.
+This paradox often arises not from the technology itself, but from a lack of alignment between business goals and how BI is implemented.
+Why does this happen, and on the flip side, what gives some organizations the edge to make the most out of their business intelligence for finance departments?

-Our expert, Oxagile’s Chief Financial Officer (CFO) Olga Akulich, unravels this mystery, while also sharing her firsthand experience regarding:
+Our expert unravels this mystery, while also sharing her firsthand experience regarding:

 Expert perspective: